An abstract approximation tool for mixed-dimensional and equidimensional modeling: Mathematical background

-As a consequence, the bigrades of the double complexes are not matching.
-The \v{C}ech-de Rham complex is defined for each $\Ac^{p,q}$ with $p \in \{0, ..., n\}$ and $q \in \{0, ..., n\}$.
 On the other hand, the simplicial de Rham complex is only defined for $\Sc^{p,q}$ satisfying $0 \leq p+q \leq n$.
-Thus the simplicial de Rham complex is triangular in shape, while the \v{C}ech-de Rham is rectangular in shape.
-The total complex of the \v{C}ech-de Rham complex is of length $2n$, but the the total simplicial de Rham complex has always length $n$:
+Thus, the non-zero entries in the bigraded simplicial de Rham complex form a triangular shape, while the non-zero entries of the bigraded \v{C}ech-de Rham form a rectangular in shape.
+The total complex of the \v{C}ech-de Rham complex is of length $n + p_{max}$, but the the total simplicial de Rham complex has always length $n$:

-Since the cochain complexes are not matching, in order for us to have a cochain map we require that the top cochain map $\Xi^n$ is a mapping to the kernel of $\Ac^n$, e.g. $\Xi^n: \Sc^n \to \ker(D^n)$.
+If we naively construct a map $\Xi^\bullet$ from the $\Sc^\bullet$ to $\Ac^\bullet$, we see that the differential $D^n$ maps everything in $\Sc^n$ to zero.
+Thus the image of $\Xi^n$ needs to lie in the kernel $\ker(D^n) \subset \Ac^n$ in order for us to have a cochain map.
 Equivalently, we can say that we are constructing a cochain map to the \emph{truncated} \v{C}ech-de Rham complex, which is the subcomplex

-By abuse of notation, we write $\Ac^n$ for the last part of the truncated complex and simply refer to it as the \v{C}ech-de Rham complex.
+Since we will in this work exclusively consider cochain maps mapping $\Sc^n$ to $\ker(D^n) \subset \Ac^n$, the distinction between the truncated and full \v{C}ech-de Rham complex will not be of great importance.
+Consequently, we will abuse the notation slightly, and write $\Ac^n$ for the last part of the truncated complex and simply refer to the result as the \v{C}ech-de Rham complex.